News

 2

-Robert Winters over 8 years ago
+Robert Winters about 9 years ago

 The previous election (2013) was not decided by four votes.
 The original margin was 14 votes which grew to 20 votes after the recount.
 Regarding Mazen's claim that he takes no money from "special interest groups", that needs some clarification.
 A more accurate statement would be that he is not taking money from most real estate developers, but he has taken money from the owners of Vail Court in Central Square.
 He also receives most of his money from people outside of Cambridge.
 Their interest may not be real estate, but it's certainly not altruism.